El cóndor pasa (zarzuela): Act 1

 The first scene begins with the Prelude.
 It is before dawn and Yápac's miners are heading to work.
 A male choir is performing a mournful song "En la nieve de las cumbres" ("On the Snow of the Peaks").
 At the end of the song some miners fall behind while listening to the shepherd playing the quena (traditional flute of the Andes); they watch him disappear among the clouds that surround the peaks with admiration, and they envy his freedom.
 Frank is a young miner who does not accept the mine owners' abuse.
-"Something tells me that life isn't this way", Frank says, but the other miners accuse him of being ungrateful to the patrones.
+"Something tells me that life isn't this way", Frank says, but the other miners accuse him of being ungrateful to the mine owners.

 In the second scene, Juanacha and Ruperto (two shepherds) enter the stage.
 Ruperto is playfully chasing Juanacha, whom he is about to marry.
 Everyone leaves the stage but Frank, who performs a melancholic yaraví (song) "Pobre alma prisionera" ("Poor Captive Soul") while he reflects on his identity, appearance, and feelings.

 In the third scene, mine owners Mr. King and Mr. Cup enter the stage chatting, when they see Frank sitting on a rock outside the gallery.
 Mr. King questions Frank and tells him to get back inside the mine after a brief altercation.
 Mr. King and Mr. Cup continue their conversation after Frank leaves.

 During the fourth scene Mr. King forces the four miners to exit the gallery with gunfire.
 He asks briefly about their progress and sends them back in.
 Tension grows between Frank and Mr. King.
 María enters on stage out of breath, bringing liquor to Mr. King.
 They talk about Frank, and María tries to intercede for her son.
 It is revealed that Mr. King is Frank's biological father.
 María and King sing together "Perdónalo, taita" ("Forgive Him, Father"), and Mr. King finally agrees not to punish the boy, swayed by the passion he feels towards María.
 They leave together, while Higinio, María's husband, comes out of the gallery and furiously acknowledges his anger towards his bosses and plots his revenge.